 Bridge zone

 This carries the eye across the page or across the gutter.
-Use alignment, a repeated color, a strip, a small arrow, or a secondary cluster.
+Use alignment, a repeated color, a strip, a small arrow, or a secondary cluster that points back to the main story.

 Rest zone